Powerlearnproject/se-day1-assignment-Kabaka-dev/README.md

 Software Engineering is a branch of computer science essential for developing, testing, deploying and maintaining of programs and softwares.

 (i).
 Innovation:- Software engineering provides the tools and frameworks that enable developers to create innovative solutions.
 (ii).
-Scalability:- A well-engineered software can be easily updated, debugged and scaled according to users needs, tastes and preferences.
+Scalability: Well-engineered software can be easily updated, debugged, and scaled according to users' needs, tastes, and preferences.
-(iii).
-Flexibility:- A well-designed software ensures that the system can handle an increased load without affecting performance.
+(iii) Flexibility: Well-designed software ensures that the system can handle an increased load without affecting performance.
 (iv).
 Efficiency:- Software engineering helps to optimize developer workflow while maintaining high quality standards.
 (v).
 Security:- Software engineering implements practices for building secure systems, protecting sensitive data, minimising vulnerabilities and ensuring compliance with ethical regulations.